Voluntary Arrangement (CVA) Advice

 If the CVA is voted through, all creditors are legally obliged to the terms of the arrangement, which will outline a structure of repayment for the company to make over a set period of time.
 This will usually mean that the business pays monthly sums to the supervisor of the CVA, which is divided between creditors.

-A CVA can sometimes also involve the business selling some assets to repay creditors from the funds raised.
+A Company Voluntary Arrangement can sometimes also involve the business selling some assets to repay creditors from the funds raised.
 This will be outlined in the terms of the arrangement if so.

 The proposed repayment schedule and arrangements need to be approved by creditors and overseen by an insolvency practitioner or licensed supervisor to ensure that it's realistic.